-SECTION I. UNDERPERFORMANCE, MISMANAGEMENT AND POOR GOVERNANCE AT XEROX Poor shareholder returns 1, 3 and 5 year total shareholder returns significantly lag peers and broader benchmarks Phantom "cost cuts" Xerox touts ~\$1.28 in "cost cuts" over the past two years, but only ~\$30M of those "cuts" flowed to the bottom line Disgraceful governance Failure to disclose "crown jewel" lock-up agreement with Fuji for at least 17 years SECTION II.
-THE PROPOSED TRANS SACTION WITH FUII - GIVING AWAY CONTROL WITHOUT A PREMIUM Highly unusual structure Tortured and convoluted transaction structure in which Fuji will acquire a 50.1% controlling interest in Xerox Skewed risk profile Fuji will take control of Xerox and receive \$120 million more in annual dividends from Xerox "without spending a penny" No control premium Even if shareholders assume that the combined entity will achieve a majority of the forecasted \$1.78 in synergies - whice current management has never demonstrated the capability to do - the transaction only provides ~\$28 of value per share Relative values disproportionately favor Fuji In Xerox's analysis, Fuji Xerox is valued based on a multiple of 2018E adjusted EBITDA that is 2.5 turns higher than Xerox, eve though Fuji Xerox has 40% lower margins, a higher mix of manufacturing, is on pace to report consecutive years of revenu declines and is still reeling from a massive accounting scandal Insufficient minority protections Fuji will continue to compete with Xerox post-closing (for example, in certain categories of high-end equipment, which accound for ~20% of Xerox's total equipment revenue), which will provide ample opportunities for Fuji to abuse its control of Xerox to take market share solely for its own benefit Conflicted, poorly-run process Negotiations were led by a conflicted Xerox CEO, who betrayed shareholders by "servfing" as a loyal agent of the acquirer" is process that ignore[d] other bidders" and was conducted without a proper market check SECTION III.
-OUR PLAN FOR XERO X - A BETTER, BRIGHTER FUTURE AS A STANDALONE COMPANY Four Part Plan to Increase Shareholder Value Unlock growth through new adjacent services and partnerships Drive bottom-line cost savings through network consolidation and channel optimization Monetize untapped intellectual property Re-evaluate Asia-Pacific market with a stronger management team SECTION IV.
-COMPARING THE VAI LUE PROPOSITIONS
+SECTION I. UNDERPERFORMANC E, MISMANAGEMENT AND POOR GOVERNANCE AT XEROX Poor shareholder returns 1, 3 and 5 year total shareholder returns significantly lag peers and broader benchmarks Phantom "cost cuts" Xerox touts ~\$1.2B in "cost cuts" over the past two years, but only ~\$30M of those "cuts" flowed to the bottom line Disgraceful governance Failure to disclose "crown jewel" lock-up agreement with Fuji for at least 17 years SECTION II.
+THE PROPOSED TRAN ISACTION WITH FUJI - GIVING AWAY CONTROL WITHOUT A PREMIUM Highly unusual structure Tortured and convoluted transaction structure in which Fuji will acquire a 50.1% controlling interest in Xerox Skewed risk profile Fuji will take control of Xerox and receive \$120 million more in annual dividends from Xerox "without spending a penny" No control premium Even if shareholders assume that the combined entity will achieve a majority of the forecasted \$1.7B in synergies - which current management has never demonstrated the capability to do - the transaction only provides ~\$28 of value per share Relative values disproportionately favor Fuji In Xerox's analysis, Fuji Xerox is valued based on a multiple of 2018E adjusted EBITDA that is 2.5 turns higher than Xerox, even though Fuji Xerox has 40% lower margins, a higher mix of manufacturing, is on pace to report consecutive years of revenue declines and is still reeling from a massive accounting scandal Insufficient minority protections Fuji will continue to compete with Xerox post-closing (for example, in certain categories of high-end equipment, which account for ~20% of Xerox's total equipment revenue), which will provide ample opportunities for Fuji to abuse its control of Xerox to take market share solely for its own benefit Conflicted, poorly-run process Negotiations were led by a conflicted Xerox CEO, who betrayed shareholders by "serv[ing] as a loyal agent of the acquirer" in "a process that ignore[d] other bidders" and was conducted without a proper market check SECTION III.
+OUR PLAN FOR XERC X - A BETTER, BRIGHTER FUTURE AS A STANDALONE COMPANY Four Part Plan to Increase Shareholder Value Unlock growth through new adjacent services and partnerships Drive bottom-line cost savings through network consolidation and channel optimization Monetize untapped intellectual property Re-evaluate Asia-Pacific market with a stronger management team SECTION IV.
+COMPARING THE VALUE PROPOSITIONS We believe our plan could create total value of \$54 to \$64 per share compared to ~\$28 per share in the proposed transaction, while retaining operating control and the prospect of receiving a true control premium in the future